johnnyawesome/ChickensAndBees/README.md

 - Sometimes a Chicken will take a short break, standing still, to be more natural-looking

 ## 🐝The Bees🐝
-- Since the Sprites only show a left view of the Bee, they can only fly to the left 🐝
+- The Bees fly all over the screen, from right to left 🐝
 - Bees fly at random Speeds on their X-Axis.
 Some are slower, some are faster
 - To look more natural, the Bees oscillate on their Y-Axis
 - When a bee hits the left edge of the Screen, it dies